 I was born and raised in Kingston, Jamaica.
 I left home at 17 to attend Stanford University, planning to major in engineering.
 I don't remember why I picked that field.
 I suppose because I had enjoyed the science subjects and I had ruled out medicine (too squeamish), engineering seemed like a safe bet.
 I didn't give it too much thought.

 Then I spent my first two years in college trying to find my place in the field of engineering, considering and discarding the various specialties offered (aeronautical, mechanical, industrial... it was a long list).
-By the end of my sophomore year I finally realized engineering wasn't for me, but then I needed to find something else fast in order to graduate on time.
-With the help of a caring and creative guidance counselor, I switched my major to International Relations and then decided to go to law school.
+By the end of my sophomore year I finally concluded engineering wasn't for me.
+With the help of a caring and creative guidance counselor, I switched my major to International Relations and eventually decided to go to law school.

 After graduating from Columbia Law School, I settled in New York City and began to practice corporate law.
 Again, it seemed like a safe bet.
 Occasionally, a little voice in my head would question my career choice, but I routinely ignored it.
 Trying to figure out what else I could do with my life seemed too overwhelming.
 It felt much easier to stick with what I knew.

 Over the next fifteen years, I switched law firms several times, got married, had two daughters, moved to the suburbs and finally decided to leave the practice of law.

 I transitioned to being a stay-at-home parent.
 I knew that at some point I was going to reinvent myself and find a new career, but I had no idea what that would be.
 It was during this phase of my life that I discovered coaching and realized that I had found my new career path.